automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Vahiny.md

 # Vahiny
-## Description: Its name is Malagasy for "traveler".
+## Its name is Malagasy for "traveler".